byu-cpe/ecen330/_labs/interrupts.md

 ### Objectives

-* Gain experience using interrupts, and an interrupt controller.
+* Learn about interrupts in embedded systems, and the role of interrupt controllers.
-* Gain experience writing a driver for a more complex hardware module.
+* Gain more experience interacting with hardware devices from software.
-* Learn about function pointers and callback functions.
+* Learn how to write more complex device drivers, including using function pointers to implement callback functions.
+* Learn how to set up periodic interrupts and write interrupt handling code for simple applications.

 ## Preliminary